angular-ui/ui-grid.info/README.md

 ui-grid.info
 ============

-Website for ui-grid (an AngularJS data grid)
+Website for ui-grid (an AngularJS data grid).